CesiumGS/3d-tiles/specification/Metadata/README.md

 ### Basic Types

 A class is a collection of properties.
-Each class requires a unique class ID.
-This can be any UTF-8 string.
-The uniqueness is enforced by a JSON dictionary.
+Each class requires a unique UTF-8 string as a class ID.
+This allows the classes to be referenced elsewhere in the JSON.
 Within the class, one or more properties is defined.
+Each property must have an ID that is unique within the class.
+Like the class IDs, this is a UTF-8 string.
 Each property has a type associated with it.
 Some types have extra options; the sections below discuss such cases.

-Classes are defined in a `classes` section of the JSON file

 Also note that both classes and properties can be annotated with display names and descriptions, as in the following example: